ystv/web-auth/README.md

 After all that is set you should be able to visit it at `:8080`.

-If it succeeds on startup it won't print anything in the console, otherwise it will print the errors.

 ## Building

 Both methods require cloning the repo